Optimal Design Emulators: A Point Process Approach: Discussion

-Taking inspiration from earlier, and simpler, probabilistic designs in the literature \citep[e.g.][]{Kiefer:1985,Muller:2007}, this article provides a general approach to constructing designs from a probabilistic PP perspective.
+Taking inspiration from earlier probabilistic designs in the literature, this article provides a general approach to constructing designs from a PP perspective.
 While we have focused on designs for stationary GP models, our approach would also apply to non-stationary GP models specified by a closed-form correlation function.
-The methods outlined in this paper are available on \texttt{CRAN} in the \texttt{R} package \texttt{demu}, and we aim to further develop this approach to handle more complex scenarios such as high-dimensional design construction and high-dimensional statistical learning algorithms.
+The methods outlined in this paper are available on \texttt{CRAN} in the \texttt{R} package \texttt{demu}.